Cold granular targets slow the bulk freezing of an impacting droplet: Results

-For the subfreezing impacts, $\Pi$ collapses the data of $Z_c$ for different impact velocities as well (Fig.~\ref{f.zc}a).
+For the subfreezing impacts, $\Pi$ facilitates data convergence of $Z_c$ for different impact velocities as well, as illustrated in Fig.~\ref{f.zc}a and its inset.
 Nevertheless, it is remarkable that $\Pi$ now depends on $\Delta T$, \textit{i.e.,} the packing appears more rigid with increasing $\Delta T$ and saturates for $\Delta T>30\si{K}$.
-The mechanical response of the granular packing is through extensive force chains.
+The mechanical response of the granular packing is through extensive force chains~\cite{Cates1998}.
 In the rapid-freezing regime, only the first layer of grains on the surface within an area of $\pi D_0^2/4$ underneath the impacting droplet is frozen into a patch (Fig.~\ref{f.early_dyn} and Fig.~\ref{f.zc}c).
 The solidification process thus does not change the area for vertical momentum transfer.
 Instead, it alters the robustness of force chains.
-We propose that the rigidity enhancement stems from shielding shear stresses during impact.
+We propose that the rigidity enhancement stems from shielding the shear stresses of droplet impact.
 Studies have revealed that a localized shear band agitates the breaking of force chains outside the sheared zone in a granular packing~\cite{Nichol2010,Reddy2011}.
 In other words, shearing on the surface softens the bulk.
 This resistance-reduction strategy has been employed by some species of flowering plants, such as \textit{Philodendron appendiculatum}, for their seeds to burrow into the earth effectively~\cite{Jung2017}.
 Droplet impact induces intense shearing on the substrate~\cite{Philippi2016,Sun2022}, a known cause of soil erosion~\cite{Kinnell2005,NouhouBako2016}.
-As discussed, the frozen layer formed during the early impact separates the impacting liquid and spreading sheet from the packing surface.
+The frozen layer formed during the early impact separates the impacting liquid and spreading lamella from the packing surface.
 It thus shields the packing surface from the shear stresses during impact.
-As a result, $\Pi$ and $Z_c$ decrease.
+As a result, the granular target appears more rigid, and $\Pi$ and $Z_c$ decrease.